There are over 400 species of millipedes in Australia made up of both native and introduced species.

 Millipedes are often mistaken for centipedes, interchanging one species of insect for the other due to their many legs.
 Their body is divided into two parts: the head and a segmented trunk.
 Like ants, the millipede breathes through the spiracles (holes) positioned along the sides of its body; this is why they only grow between 2mm to 280mm.
 For each body segment, they have two pairs of legs.
 This is unlike centipedes who only possess one pair of legs per body part.

 Millipedes inside the home can be found in cavity walls or even in cardboard boxes, preferring damp and dark areas.

 After heavy rainfall, millipedes will often wash up on the soil and begin to congregate indoors.
 Despite having limited to no vision, some millipedes are attracted to light, like the Portuguese millipede.

 If you're currently facing a millipede problem at home, call the experts at Flick Anticimex to safely eradicate the millipedes from your property.
+Our general pest treatments can also target any offending millipedes.
 Just call us at 13 14 40!